 One of the major advantages for me when it comes to comparing Cloudways to other managed WordPress hosts is that it is remarkably cost effective.

 As an example, our single VULTR VPS server, which thus far has shown itself more than capable of handling from 500K to a million visitors a month, currently costs us $26 USD a month for all three of our sites.
 Then there’s a couple of extra dollars a month for backup and email.

 All in all, it’s under $30 USD a month.
-And even if I were to scale to the next level of server, which has double the power, it would be under $60 a month.
+And even if I were to scale to the next level of server, which has double the power and which I could do in a couple of clicks, it would be under $60 a month.

 I think that’s quite reasonable.